 However, since the neck and shoulders do not have large muscles (for most people anyway, bodybuilders may disagree), the power in a massage gun isn’t the primary consideration.
 That, in some way, is good news because a lot of devices can work here.

 But massage guns aren’t toys, they are expensive gadgets to own.
 Our advice is that you should spend that money on something that will cover most bases – a device that can work effectively on most muscle groups (and for all types of bodies).

 Massage gun brands approach this differently.
 Here’s what you need to keep in mind as you look for a massage gun for neck and shoulder pain…

 Also referred to as stroke length, it is how far the massage gun head moves back and forth during the percussions.
 In some cases, it dictates whether you can get a percussive therapy massage or vibrational therapy.

 There are two main approaches here:

-- High amplitude devices: These devices get their intensity from their harder punches.
-Because of their high stroke length (usually 14-16mm), they hit harder than devices with lower amplitudes, a sensation we could distinctly feel.
+- High amplitude devices: we found that these devices derive their intensity from their harder punches.
+With their high stroke length (usually 14-16mm), they hit harder than devices with lower amplitudes, a sensation we could distinctly feel.
 However, they rev slower than their lower amplitude counterparts, something we noticed during our testing.
 Theraguns or the Hypervolt 2 Pro are good examples of such devices that we’ve personally tried.